Neuroscience

 Step I: Lab Rotations and Presentations, First Year Classes

 During the first year of graduate study, each neuroscience graduate student spends three 10-week periods performing research projects in different faculty laboratories.
-The goal is to expose students to different techniques and approaches in neuroscience and to provide training in experimental design, critical analysis of data, and presentation of research findings.
-Rotations also allow students to identify the laboratory in which their thesis research will be performed.
+Rotations allow students to identify the laboratory in which their thesis research will be performed.
+The goal is also to expose students to different techniques and approaches in neuroscience and to provide training in experimental design, critical analysis of data, and presentation of research findings.
 Rotation research is graded and receives academic credit.
-This is accomplished by enrolling in NEUROSC 291A/B, a year-long course, during the rotation year.
-Also during the first-year students take NEUROSC 290A/B Methods & Career Skills Classes which introduce a broad range of modern neuroscience research methods in didactic lectures and provide advising in initial career skills.
-NEUROSC 290A (Fall) includes a survey of cutting-edge research methods, advising on how to choose a thesis mentor, training in scientific rigor and reproducibility, and an introduction to the use and misuse of statistics in neuroscience research.
-NEUROSC 290B (Spring) includes in-depth training on how to give a top-notch scientific talk, advising on how to write effective research papers, and on scientific project management.
-Finally, student also enroll in MCELLBI 293C during the spring of their first year to ensure that research trainees receive ample training in Responsible Conduct in Research, and to gain an understanding of federal, state, and UC Berkeley policies and resources available to further support their research endeavors.
+This is accomplished by enrolling in NEU 291A/B, a year-long course, during the rotation year.
+Also during the first-year students take NEU 210A/B Methods & Career Skills Classes which introduce a broad range of modern neuroscience research methods in didactic lectures and provide advising in initial career skills.
+NEU 210A (Fall) includes a survey of cutting-edge research methods, advising on how to choose a thesis mentor, training in scientific rigor and reproducibility, and an introduction to the use and misuse of statistics in neuroscience research.
+NEU 210B (Spring) includes in-depth training on how to give a top-notch scientific talk, advising on how to write effective research papers, and on scientific project management.
+Additional classes taken during the first year in the program include: at least 2 Foundational Requirement courses, NEU 294 our "Brain Lunch" seminar (more on these below), as well as MCELLBI 293C "Responsible Conduct in Research".
+MCELLBI 293C is taken during the spring of their first year to ensure that research trainees receive ample training in Responsible Conduct in Research, and to gain an understanding of federal, state, and UC Berkeley policies and resources available to further support their research endeavors.

 Normative Time in Candidacy

-Normative time in candidacy is 3-4 years.
+Normative time in candidacy is 3 years.

 Step III: Dissertation

 Students undertake research for the PhD dissertation under a four-person committee in charge of their research and dissertation.
 Students do original research using a wide variety of cutting-edge neuroscience methods.
-During this time, students must meet at least annual with their thesis committee to discuss dissertation progress, review experimental results, set goals, and ensure students are adhering to appropriate timelines to completion.
+During this time, students must meet at least annually with their thesis committee to discuss dissertation progress, review experimental results, set goals, and ensure students are adhering to appropriate timelines to completion.
 The students then write a dissertation based on the results of their research.

 STEP IV: Dissertation Presentation/Formal Exit Seminar